 Grandparents’ Breakfast Hosts

 Grandparents and grandfriends of our 3/4 students will benefit from the efforts of this ambitious group.
-Under the direction of Jessica D. and Jenn S., and in conjunction with the Junior 3/4s, these students will host a special Grandparents’ Breakfast on November 11 that will include delicious food and delightful entertainment.
+Under the direction of Jessica D., and in conjunction with the Junior 3/4s and Jenn S., these students will host a special Grandparents’ Breakfast on November 10 that will include delicious food and delightful entertainment.

-These enthusiastic middle-schoolers, under the artistic guidance of Rebecca F., are buddying up with young students at Greenway Crossing Montessori to enjoy the experience of creating art together.
+These helpful middle-schoolers, under the guidance of Mary Kay B., are buddying up with young students at Greenway Crossing Montessori to enjoy the experience of reading together and responding to literature through art, writing, and games.
 Our students are excited to build community with their young buddies through this interactive and inspiring process.